The PingDirectory server requires certain software packages to operate properly.

 Java Runtime Environment

-The Java Support Policy applies to your Java Runtime Environment (JRE).
+The Ping Identity Java Support Policy applies to your .

-The following browsers are supported by the PingDirectory server administrative console:
+The following are the browsers supported by the PingDirectory Server administrative console: